cwarden/docs.vagrantup.com/source/v2/vmware/configuration.html.md

 ---
-sidebar_current: "vmwarefusion-configuration"
+sidebar_current: "vmware-configuration"
 ---

 # Configuration

-While VMware Fusion is a drop-in replacement for VirtualBox, there are some additional features that are exposed that allow you to more finely configure Fusion-specific aspects of your machines.
+While VMware providers are a drop-in replacement for VirtualBox, there are some additional features that are exposed that allow you to more finely configure VMware-specific aspects of your machines.

 ## "VMware Fusion.app" Location